Why Attachment Starts in the Womb

 Often we feel that despite our best efforts, we are still not able to be positive or to avoid stress and anxiety.
 That is natural.
 For most of us, it’s not enough to practice connection and positivity on our own.
 We need the support of a wider environment, other mothers, a guide, and perhaps relatives or friends to give us positive influences that will help us rise above any negativity that arises.

 As pregnant women we are more sensitive, we are hormonal, so its harder to stay positive, so we need that support.

-To find greater support and guidance, sign up to be notified about the 5-DAY BABY BONDING CHALLENGE starting soon!
+To find greater support and guidance, sign up to be notified about the 5-DAY BABY BONDING CHALLENGE starting August 10th!
 It will be packed with practical tips, uplifting guidance and baby bonding fun!

 Author: Tal Mandelbaum

 Tal Mandelbaum is a trained social psychologist, a spiritual teacher and a mom of two.
 She teaches online courses and workshops for pregnant mammas, who want to have a calmer, healthier more consciously connected pregnancy.
 Follow her on Instagram for more pregnancy insights and inspiration!